 What to do instead: Ditch superficial goals and short-term plans.
 Create bigger whys.
 Focus on the process of health.
 Work to change your relationship with food.
 Work diligently on the psychological aspect of the process until you experience the important perspective shifts.

 “Either I abuse myself with exercise or I stay overweight and out of shape.”

 Said another way: Long exercise sessions or dedicating many days of the week to exercise that’s not enjoyable is required to achieve a healthy weight and physical fitness.

-Why it’s bogus: 70-80% of your health and body composition is determined by what you eat.
+Why it’s bogus: 70-80% of your health and body composition is determined by what you eat (fitness isn’t the most important factor for weight loss).
 By far, making changes in the kitchen is the best way to sustainably lose fat when paired with a lifestyle that’s not sedentary.
 Exercise may not even be necessary depending on your lifestyle.

 What to do instead: Walking and general physical movement is not exercise, but is essential.
 Start there.
 Make yourself less sedentary.
 Then, branch out into other physical activities using the DWYLT philosophy.
 Once you’ve done that, traditional exercise becomes supplemental.

 “I need better willpower, otherwise I cave in and eat destructively.”

 Said another way: Either I find a way to have rock solid willpower or I’m doomed to be out of control with food.

 Why it’s bogus: Willpower can be useful for a short period of time.
 The problem is when people are led to believe that willpower is a useful long-term tool.
 In that context, willpower is bullshit.